Dimmanzo/employed/README.md

 - **Environment Variables**: Sensitive information such as secret keys and database credentials are stored in environment variables.
 - **Role-Based Authentication**: Access to features and content is restricted based on the user's role (employer or job seeker).
 - **Password Security**: Django's built-in authentication and password hashing features are used to ensure secure login and account management.
+- **Restricting Access**: Logged-in users are restricted from accessing the login and registration pages.
+They are automatically redirected to the dashboard when attempting to access these pages.

 ---